ssomers/FiiO-X3II/README.md

 [FiiO allows the firmwares to be customised](http://fiio.me/forum.php?mod=viewthread&tid=41293) with alternative images and graphical properties (colours, font sizes...).

-The [https://github.com/ssomers/FiiO-X3II/releases] here lists my own cooked customized firmwares with these high contrast themes:
+The [releases tab](https://github.com/ssomers/FiiO-X3II/releases) here lists my own cooked customized firmwares with these high contrast themes:
  1. White/green on black
  2. Same with bigger font
  3. Same with very big font - the biggest that still shows all letters completely